 As with most vacations, you are out and about much more than in a typical day: walking through museums, hiking famous trails, or chasing kids around an amusement park.
 How can you put any energy into eating healthy when you’re so tired?
 These tricks should help solve the problem:

 Snack on Protein: Instead of sugary carbs for snacks, munch on some protein throughout the day.
 It typically keeps you fuller longer and also gives you the boost you need to keep going.

 Bring Powdered Greens With You: It can be a challenge to get the greens you need to keep your energy up, so bring your greens with you -- in the form of powdered greens.
 They’re easy to transport and help ensure that you’re not missing out on essential vitamins and minerals while you’re away from your kitchen.
 Bring a bag with you and mix it with water when you stop for a break.

 Drink Lots of Water: Most importantly, stay hydrated.
 It can be easy to be distracted by a new schedule and exciting adventures and forget to get all the water you need in a day.
 Carry a water bottle with you and fill it up every time you can.
 Most vacations see you more physically active than usual and if you get dehydrated, it’s easy to succumb to exhaustion.

 The Conclusion Part

 When you get home, don’t let the boredom of your old routine prevent you from eating right.
 Coming home to an empty fridge, or a late night can make it tempting to run to fast food, but there’s no need.
-You’ve used these tips during your whole trip to stay healthy and you can continue to use them in your everyday life.
+You’ve used these tips during your whole trip to eat healthy and you can continue to use them in your everyday life.
 Eating healthy doesn’t need to be a challenge or an obstacle to a great vacation.
 Stay smart, think ahead, and give your body what it needs, whether you’re on the open road, or on your living room couch.